plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 1. App/client retrieves and deserializes the returned response
 2. Client-side code converts the returned server/API errors into `ExternalIssuesFound`
-3. `C-AERR` Client-side Jivs applies the converted `ExternalIssuesFound` to the existing `ValidationManager`
+3. `C-AERR` Client-side Jivs applies the converted `ExternalIssuesFound` to the existing `ValueHostsManager`
 4. `C-VISL` Client callbacks/hooks update visuals

    * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors